ekbrothers/mlops-wiki/docs/index.md

 ---
 layout: home
-title: Civil War Era Coffee Consumption
+title: Understanding Crayons: History, Use, and Types
 ---

-# Welcome to the Civil War Era Coffee Consumption!
+# Welcome to the Understanding Crayons: History, Use, and Types!

-This wiki contains information about coffee in the civil war.
+This wiki contains information about crayons.

 ## Topics